 Plant your focal points and favourites first, it will allow you to feel good about your garden, even though you know there’s more the come.
 The great part is, it will only get better and better.
 You’ll know that with every plant you add, you’re getting closer and closer to the final product.

-Talk to your local garden designer and have them recommend the plants that should go in first, if you’re not sure, or don’t have a favourite.
-In no time you’ll be enjoying your Champaign taste garden, knowing that you used your beer budget to achieve it.
-The cost of the design will, and I speak from experience here, be less than the time and the dead plants you have wasted from trying to do it yourself.
+Talk to your local garden designer and have them recommend the plants that should go in first if you’re not sure, or don’t have a favourite.
+In no time you’ll be enjoying your champagne garden, knowing that you used your beer budget to achieve it.
+The cost of the design will, and I speak from experience here, be less than the time, the continually moved and dead plants you will have wasted from trying to do it yourself.

 As with any project that takes time, patience is key.
 Just know that your wait will be worth it, and will manifest itself in the form of a beautiful garden that can provide you with hours of enjoyment; without having you break the bank!
 Your dream garden is just a plan away!
 Cheers!

 To Book your Mori Gardens Design Consultation, or to meet with our friendly Garden Consultants , use the following link, and choose a time that works best for you.
 Not in the area?
 We can create remote designs internationally.

 Have a Question?
 Ask away!
 We’re here to assist in your garden experience from dream to enjoyment.

 It’s no secret that we live in one of the prettiest towns in Canada.
 Each summer, locals and tourists alike line up for the chance to view the private gardens of some of our talented green-thumb residents.
 The NOTL Horticultural Society has hosted their Garden Tour for no less than twenty seven years, collaborating with locals to create an immersive and inspiring afternoon for garden enthusiasts and nature lovers alike.